kevalpanwala27/JAVA-Assignments/README.md

 # JAVA-Assignments
-This are the assignments that are given by our college.
+These are the assignments that are given by our college.